 By serving with a fat (like olive oil), it assists the absorption of the fat soluble vitamins.

-12-15 brussels sprouts
+- 12-15 brussels sprouts

-1 heaped teaspoon of dijon mustard
+- 1 tsp dijon mustard

-2 teaspoons of red wine or raspberry vinegar
+- 2 tsp red wine vinegar

-The best ways to cook them - first and foremost - QUICKLY.
+- The best ways to cook them - first and foremost - QUICKLY.
 Overcooking them results in the releases of the stinky (though very healthy) glucosinolates which has most likely turned you off this vegetables in the past.
 Other ways I like to cook them include:

-Other flavours that work well with Brussels Sprouts
+- Other flavours that work well with Brussels Sprouts

 - Toss through with crispy bacon

 - Mix with caramelised onion and balsamic vinegar

 - Nice with grated parmesan or another strong flavoured cheese